Vandergrift – the history

 For more information about Olmsted, see the Life of Frederick Law Olmsted at the University of Connecticut.

-The information on this page is based on documents published through grants from Allegheny Ludlum, Kiski Area Historical Society, Vandergrift Area Business and Professional Assn., and Victorian Vandergrift Museum & Historical Society with some design and graphic art by artmedia.
+The information on this page is based on documents published through grants from Allegheny Ludlum, Kiski Area Historical Society, Vandergrift Area Business and Professional Association, and Victorian Vandergrift Museum & Historical Society with some design and graphic art by Artmedia.